sebsauvage/Shaarli/doc/md/Usage.md

 ### Search

 - **Plain text search:** Use `Search text` to search in all fields of all Shaares (Title, URL, Description...).
 Use double-quotes (example `"exact search"`) to search for the exact expression.
 - **Tags search:** `Filter by tags` allow only displaying Shaares tagged with one or multiple tags (use space to separate tags).
+A plus sign `+` is optional and will restrict suggested tags to only those starting with the string (example: `pr` will hint `apron` and `printer` but `+pr` will only hint printer).
 - **Hidden tags:** tags starting with a dot `.` (example `.secret`) are private.
 They can only be seen and searched when logged in.
 - **Exclude text/tags:** Use the `-` operator before a word or tag to exclude Shaares matching this word from search results (`NOT` operator).
+- **Optional tags:** Use the `~` operator before multiple tags to search for any one of them (`OR` operator).
+- **Wildcard tag search:** An asterisk (`*`) can be used as a wildcard and will match any number of characters.
+Wildcards can appear in the middle of a search term or at the end (example: pro\*in\* will match programming and protein).
 - **Untagged links:** Shaares without tags can be searched by clicking the `untagged` toggle button top left of the Shaares list (only when logged in).

 Both exclude patterns and exact searches can be combined with normal searches (example `"exact search" term otherterm -notthis "very exact" stuff -notagain`).
-Only AND (and NOT) search is currrently supported.
+Only AND (and NOT) text search is currently supported.

 Active search terms are displayed on top of the link list.
-To remove terms/tags from the curent search, click the `x` next to any of them, or simply clear text/tag search fields.
+To remove terms/tags from the current search, click the `x` next to any of them, or simply clear text/tag search fields.

 ### Tag cloud

-The `Tag cloud` page diplays a "cloud" or list view of all tags in your Shaarli (most frequently used tags are displayed with a bigger font size)
+The `Tag cloud` page displays a "cloud" or list view of all tags in your Shaarli (most frequently used tags are displayed with a bigger font size)

 - **Tags list:** click on `Most used` or `Alphabetical` to display tags as a list.
 You can also edit/delete tags for this page.